sugimotot/btsdoc-portal/developers/6_apis/object_ids.md

 ***

-In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, its transactions and accounts.
+In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, its *transactions* and *accounts*.

 ## Objects

+**On the BitShares blockchains there are no addresses, but objects identified by a unique id, an type and a space.**

 ### BitShares Objects Format